Our Hackensack Divorce Lawyers Are Here for You

 However, seemingly uncontested divorces often turn into contested ones.
 Even if you reached a settlement agreement by negotiating directly with your spouse, we urge you to consult our divorce lawyers in Bergen County to review the proposed agreement and ensure that your rights are one hundred percent protected.
 We can also help if you and your spouse have an idea of what you want to agree on but need some help expressing and communicating those requests.
 We can help you through the negotiation process and provide the advice you need to ensure fair results.

 If the divorce remains contested, that means you cannot work out an agreement you’re your spouse as to things like child custody, visitation rights, child support, spousal support, or dividing assets and debts.
 You should seriously think about obtaining legal representation to make sure all of your rights are protected and that you are not giving up too much or taking too little; or vice versa.
-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, we help settle many divorce issues outside of court, but we are also experienced trial attorneys ready to go and fully prepared to fight for you and your children in court if need be.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, we help settle many divorce issues outside of court, but we are also experienced trial attorneys ready to go and fully prepared to fight for you and your children in court if need be.

 If You Have Grounds for Divorce in New Jersey, Call Our Divorce Lawyers